Scientific Journal Articles

 Chin strap forces in bicycle helmets.
 A study by Torbjorn Andersson of the Swedish National Testing & Research Institute.
 Published in the International Journal of Injury Control and Safety Promotion, Vol. 2, Issue 1 March 1995, pp 1-11.
 DOI: 10.1080/09298349508945743.
 Measured forces on bike helmet chin straps during impacts on asphalt.
 Tested with hard shell, no shell and a ribbed helmet with large vents.
 The test dummy was suspended from the ceiling impacted by a chunk of asphalt.
 Chin strap forces differed appreciably.
 "The shell helmets did not grip the asphalt layer at all and did not rotate, which implies that the headform did not rotate either.
 The non-shell helmets gripped the asphalt layer

 in each impact, rotated and transferred this rotation to the headform."
-This is part of the scientific justification for our Rounder, Smoother, Safer slogan.

 The influence of reduced friction on head injury metrics in helmeted head impacts.
 An article on what a slippery helmet means when you crash, going beyond earlier publications to assess the likelihood of injury using rotational forces as the criterion.
 Appeared in Traffic Injury Prevention, Volume 9, Issue 5 October 2008 , pages 483 - 488.
 DOI: 10.1080/15389580802272427.